-We all have been there: after making multiple adjustments you would like to make a quick compare with the untouched version, temporary.
+We all have been there: after making multiple adjustments you would like to make a quick comparison with the untouched version, temporary.
 Capture One had not a straightforward way to achieve that.

 Introduce the Master Temporary Reset.
-Sounds complicate but is easy to use.
+It sounds complicated but is easy to use.

 Take the Reset icon of the curved arrow on the toolbar.
 Press the Alt-key and click and hold the mouse button to review the reset state and release the mouse to reinstate the adjustments.
 Done.

-One of Capture One Pro’s unique features is that you can organise your images in either a Session or a Catalog.
-With a Catalog you can store the originals either inside or outside the Catalog folder.
-Within your Session or Catalog you can organise your images in Albums, Smart Albums, and Projects.
+One of Capture One Pro’s unique features is that you can organize your images in either a Session or a Catalog.
+With a Catalog, you can store the originals either inside or outside the Catalog folder.
+Within your Session or Catalog, you can organize your images in Albums, Smart Albums, and Projects.